alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 Keep in mind that it is better to apply to 5 places thoughtfully than to 100 random companies.

+But first you have to decide if you prefer to work at a startup or at an established company.
+Keep in mind that startups will probably offer more responsibility and will have you do many different tasks, while large companies tend to have established roles and it can be difficult to change projects.
+Whatever rocks your boat.

 Many companies will feature coding tests: give you an assignment to complete in a set time.
 From the point of view of the employer,